korayciftciii/dashwave/SETUP.md

 ### 4. Project & Task Test
 1. Create a project within your team
-2. Create a task and assign it to yourself
+2. Create a task with the following details:
+   - Title and description
+   - Priority level (try Urgent)
+   - Set start and due dates
+   - Add estimated hours
+   - Add some tags
+   - Assign it to yourself
 3. Verify email notification is received
+4. Check task appears in Calendar view

+### 5. Dashboard Features Test
+1. Verify Task Status Chart shows your task
+2. Check Calendar view displays your task on the correct date
+3. Test filtering tasks by status and priority

 ## 🏗️ Database Schema Overview